Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 Chapter 4 of the Bhagavad Gita (Yoga of Knowledge) begins with one of the most beautiful and shocking verses, where we can appreciate the tolerance of Hinduism with other religions:

-Bhagavad Gita 4-7-8 When evil increases, the Lord incarnates to restore the Dharma
+Bhagavad Gita 4.7-8 When evil increases, the Lord incarnates to restore Dharma

 Evil arises, and sometimes dominates, but He always returns, reincarnating in Krishna, Buddha or Christ, to restore justice.
-Unlike Islam (concept of "“The Seal of the Prophets") or Sikhism, these verses leave the door open to new prophets, to new holy men.
+Unlike Islam (concept of "The Seal of the Prophets") or Sikhism, these verses leave the door open to new prophets, to new holy men.
 Many Hindus believe in the sanctity of Jesus, Buddha, Guru Nanak, Zarathustra.

 In the 19th century, Sri Ramakrishna enunciated the principle of Harmony between Religions: